Sheriff: Narko Integriti: Plot

 Tony, led to believe by Jennifer that Nazri is not the killer, demands that the police hand over the Meth Killer in exchange for Nazri's life and that of Jennifer, whose kidnapping Tony has faked.
 Sheriff convinces Syazlin to pose as the Meth Killer while wearing a hidden tracker, and she is taken by Tony's men.
 Following the tracker, the police raid Tony's hideout but Sheriff's team are ambushed trying to find Jennifer.
 In the chaos, Jennifer frees Nazri who finds and brutally kills Tony.
 However, now aware that she was the one who blew his fiancée's cover, Nazri goes after Jennifer next, but Syazlin holds him at gunpoint, having realised that he is the Meth Killer and demanding he surrender.
 When Jennifer tries to reach for her gun, Nazri shoots at her, leading Syazlin to shoot and kill her brother.
 Syazlin is then shot by Farouk, Tony's second mole in the department, who Jennifer kills to cover up her involvement before Sheriff's team reaches them.

 In the aftermath Jennifer is lauded as a hero; however she discovers that Syazlin has survived her injuries, leaving her the last witness to her betrayal.
 Jennifer slips into Syazlin's hospital room and poisons her drinking water but is surprised by Sheriff, who confronts her with evidence of her working for Tony.
-Believing that her son will not be safe if she remains alive knowing what she knows, Jennifer commits suicide.
+Believing that her son will not be safe if she remains alive knowing what she knows, Jennifer commits suicide, entrusting Sheriff to raise her son as his own.
 Afterwards, Syazlin recovers from her injuries and resigns from the Narcotics Department to join Sheriff's team.

-The film ends with Sheriff and Syazlin confronting a corrupt judge, seen at the beginning of the movie, that has been turning a blind eye to Tony's crimes, thus allowing him to walk away scot-free countless of times.
+The film ends with Sheriff and Syazlin confronting a corrupt judge who had been turning a blind eye to Tony's crimes.